Place de la Concorde: 18th and 19th century: Monuments and fountains

 Between 1836 and 1840, Hittorff erected two monumental fountains, the Fontaine Maritime to the side of the Seine, and the Fontaine Fluviale to the side of the Rue Royale.
-The design, consisting of two fountains each nine meters high, was modeled after that of the fountains of Saint-Peters Square in Rome.
+The design, consisting of two fountains each nine meters high, was modeled after that of the fountains of St. Peter's Square in Rome.
 In 1853, under Napoleon III, the deep moats around the square, which had turned into rendez-vous points for prostitutes, were filled in.